-A great business leader knows they have to play by the rules before they can change the game.
+Great business leaders know they must play by the rules before they can change the game.
 This is why being well-versed in compliance is so imperative.
 Compliance has become the new house rules for how businesses conduct themselves on the board.
-To ensure all of your pieces stay in play, here are the compliance regulations you should know.
+To ensure all your pieces stay in play, here are the compliance regulations you should know.

 The European Union rolled doubles on protecting the information of its citizens with General Data Protection Regulation (GDPR).
 While you and your business may reside stateside, any entity that processes and stores the personal data of EU citizens must follow this compliance.

 These guidelines must be followed unless otherwise consented by individual citizens.
 Visitors retain the right to withdraw their information at any time and companies must respect the individual’s right to be forgotten.
 Essentially, a EU citizen will allow some of your house rules until they want to change up the game, then you must respect their decision – no rage-flipping the board.